Go Into Your Consultation Prepared!

 Several years ago, a patient came in for a consultation and took out a full page of very well thought out questions.
 I told her how impressed I was with her list of questions.
-These questions are more specific to my preferences and practice than they are objective facts that are pretty much the same no matter who is your surgeon (for those, see Breast augmentation FAQ's).
+These questions are more specific to my specific preferences and practice of breast augmentation.
 Shortly thereafter I performed her surgery.
-One day, during a postoperative visit, she took out that same page of questions and handed it to me, saying, "please post these questions on your website so that others can get as much out of their consultation as I did during mine".
+One day, during a postoperative visit, she took out that same page of questions and handed it to me, saying, “please post these questions on your website so that others can get as much out of their consultation as I did during mine”.
 So, I am posting her questions, with some brief answers and links to additional information on my website for your reference.
 The answers I give are how I would answer that particular question.
 If you are seeing another surgeon, it is entirely possible that you may get a completely different answer!
-Read on...
+Read on…

 Do you recommend a saline or silicone breast implant? – Why?

 Both saline and silicone gel implants have been around for over fifty years.
 Both are proven very safe.
 All implants, saline or silicone gel consist of a silicone bag filled with either salt water (saline) or silicone gel.
-Silicone gel implants feel much more like a woman's breast than do saline filled implant, have less rippling, do not have a valve to fill them (and therefore a failure point for leaking) and are more natural looking that saline implants.
-Approximately 99% of my patients are choosing silicone gel filled implants and so far none have asked to have them removed and for saline implants to be put in their place.
+Silicone gel implants feel much more like a woman’s breast than does a saline filled implant, have less rippling, do not have a valve to fill them (a potential failure point for leaking of saline) and are more natural looking than saline implants.
+Approximately 99% of my patients are choosing silicone gel filled implants and so far none have asked to have them removed to be replaced with saline implants.
 All my patients who have leaking saline implants or capsule contractures with saline implants are getting them replaced with silicone gel implants.

 Do you prefer a smooth or textured surface on the implant?

 If I am using a round implant, I prefer a smooth surface.
 A smooth surface will not adhere to the underside of the breast and there will be less rippling than seen with a textured implant because as the implant moves within the pocket and ripples, this will be transmitted to the skin surface.
-If I am using a Gummy Bear implant, the situation is a little different.
+If I using a teardrop shaped, Gummy Bear implant (Allergan Natrelle 410), the situation is a little different.
 As these implants have a teardrop shape, they must have a textured surface to keep the implant from rotating within the breast pocket.
-However, the gel in these implants is firmer than in the round smooth implants so that rippling is seen even less frequently in the Gummy Bear implants.
+All this is now a moot point because Allergan has discontinued the textured implants due to concerns regarding ALCL.
+READ MORE…

 Do you prefer a round or anatomic (teardrop) shaped implant?

 I have extensive experience with both saline as well as silicone filled breast implants.
-I have found that the teardrop shaped implants, in my opinion, do give a more natural shape to the breast, with the silicone gel version yielding better shape than with saline.
+I have found that the teardrop shaped implants, in my opinion, do give a slightly more natural shape to the breast, with the silicone gel version yielding better shape than with saline.
 The upper breast fullness seems to be better preserved over time, as well as less bottoming out.
 That said, teardrop shaped implants are not recommended for those with a loose soft tissue envelope (very lax breast).
-For those with a tight soft tissue envelope with little actual breast tissue, or a constricted ("tubular") breast, a teardrop implant is actually the recommended implant of choice as it will put more forward projection over the lower central portion of the breast (where the nipple is located) where projection is needed most.
-Many of my patients told me that other surgeons (who do not use teardrop implants) have told them that the implants will turn and will look the same in 6 months anyway.
-This could not be further from the truth.
-The risk of rotation for a teardrop implant is about 1% and there is definitely a difference in shape between round and teardrop, both initially and long term.
-Just look at my photo gallery and you will see examples of round smooth and teardrop saline and silicone gel implants and see for yourself.
-I show my patients sample MRI images of women who have had round and teardrop silicone implants and the difference is substantial!
+For those with a tight soft tissue envelope with little actual breast tissue, or a constricted (“tubular”) breast, a teardrop implant works well here as it will put more forward projection over the lower central portion of the breast (where the nipple is located) where projection is needed most.
+When I look at my patients a year out from surgery, and intentionally blind myself as to which implant i used, I have a great deal of difficulty determining which breasts have round and which have anatomical implants inside them.
+That said, considering the fact that an anatomical implant must have a textured surface to anchor it in place, and that the risk of developing ALCL is greater than we originally thought (1 in 4000 – 8000 rather than 1 in 200,000), I cannot justify the risk of ALCL just to get a very slightly improved difference in contour.
+It is just not worth it!
+READ MORE…

 How do you prefer to select the size of the implant?

-Which is better: “above the muscle” and “below the muscle”?
+Which is better: “above the muscle” or “below the muscle”?